radiantlogic-v8/documentation-ido/documentation/mcp-server/quickstart-tutorial.md

 5. Save the file and restart Cursor.

-After restart, the IDO MCP Server should appear as **Connected** in the MCP tools list.
+After restart, the MCP Server should appear as **Connected** in the MCP tools list.
 At this point, you are ready to test the integration.

 ![Cursor settings showing the IDO MCP server connected with its tools listed](./Media/screenshot-005.png)